-The next session of Alpha will begin on September 8 at 6:00 PM in room 2/3 at St. Max!
+The next session of Alpha will begin on Saturday, September 16 at 9:30AM-11:30AM in the St. Patrick's Conference Room!

 We can always learn more about our faith and grow in our relationship with Christ, and Alpha gives us a chance to do this.